SantiagoDevRel/Arkiv-agent-memory/README.md

 - The original transaction data remains permanently on the blockchain
 - Anyone with the `txHash` can retrieve the full payload forever via the block explorer or `eth_getTransactionByHash` RPC call

-**Verified by:** Running the pipeline, waiting for the 5-minute TTL to expire, then visiting the original `txHash` on the Kaolin explorer and finding the complete JSON payload still readable.

 **Practical impact:** A developer building an audit system using Arkiv might only store the `entityKey`.
 After TTL expires, they lose SDK